-According to reports that fairy-tale landscape served the director David Cameron as a model for the “hovering mountains of Pandora” in his film “Avatar”.
+According to reports that fairy-tale landscape served the movie director David Cameron as a model for the “hovering mountains of Pandora” in his film “Avatar”.

 Afterwards you travel further by park bus (about 30 minutes) to the peak of Mount Tianzi.

 Short hikes to the many lookouts enable you to catch here too a fantastic view of the fissured mountain landscape of Wulingyuan.

 A lovely hike of 2.5 hours (lots of steps) through pine forests take you down to the bus station „San Suo Xiao Fang“, and from there the park bus will again take you to the park exit.

 Overnight stay in Wulingyuan.
 In the town Wulingyuan, located right outside the National Park, there is a large selection of accommodation.
 The palette ranges from a simple 2 star guesthouse to the modern 5 star hotel with international standards.

 Day 11: TRAVEL THE HUNAN PROVINCE: WULINGYUANG – ZHANGJIAJIE – TIANZI SHAN – ZHANGJIAJIE

 Short drive to the main entrance.
 The morning program depends on the weather, your degree of fitness, and your desires and mood: